LiveLike/livelike-docs/docs/Product Guide/core-concepts/comment.md

 * **Comment**: A post made on a board.
 Comments can be top-level or replies to other comments.
 * **Reply**: A comment in direct response to another comment.

-## Working with Comment Boards in Swift and Kotlin
+## Working with Comment Boards SDK

-Comment Board functionality is accessed through the `CommentBoardClient` in the Swift and Kotlin SDKs.
+Comment Board functionality is accessed through the `CommentBoardClient` in the Swift, Kotlin and Javascript SDKs.

 ```kotlin
 val liveLikeEngagementSDK: EngagementSDK